pengfuag/pengfuag.github.io/content/authors/admin/_index.md

 Prior to joining LSU, I also served as a United Nations Food and Agriculture Organization (UN FAO) Artificial Intelligence Specialist, where I contributed to global efforts to integrate AI and digital tools into sustainable agricultural practices.
 My work at FAO emphasized the use of digital technologies to enhance food and energy security, aiming to build resilient agricultural systems that balance productivity and environmental sustainability.

-I am currently looking for MS and PhD students and visiting students and scholars who are interested in data-driven agriculture to work in the ASML.
+I am currently looking for MS and PhD students and visiting students and scholars (refer to [We Are Hiring] (https://pengfuag.github.io/hiring/) Page) who are interested in data-driven agriculture to work in the ESML.